Jarome Luai

-Jarome Luai (born 16 January 1997) is a international rugby league footballer who plays as a or and is co-captain for the Wests Tigers in the NRL (National Rugby League).
+Jarome Luai (born 16 January 1997) is a Samoan international rugby league footballer who plays as a or and is co-captain for the Wests Tigers in the NRL (National Rugby League).

 He previously played for the Penrith Panthers, where he was a four time premiership winning player; he has also represented and captained Samoa at test and 9's level, the NSW Blues in State of Origin and the Māori All Stars in the annual NRL All Stars match.
 He won the 2021, 2022, 2023 and 2024 NRL Grand Finals with the Penrith Panthers.